 Goal 3: Continue planning to serve existing and future demand with available or to be acquired supply types.

-Strategy 3.1 Exercise and improve the City's WRMM data repository and analysis tool on a yearly basis.
+Strategy 3.1 Exercise and improve the City's WRMM data repository and analysis tool on a yearly basis in order to inform our long range management plans.